Writing for a lay reader

 We rely on references to understand how experts in the field view a proposal.
 Applicants should choose their nominated referees with care.
 The reference process is part of the application process and referees will be able to upload their reference confidentially to the application system.

-References need to give a detailed appraisal of the merit of the proposed research, and a reasoned judgement about the applicant’s suitability to undertake the work.
+References need to give a detailed appraisal of the merit of the proposed course, and a reasoned judgement about the applicant’s suitability to undertake it.

 You are advised to seek references from academics in your institution who are familiar enough with your work to offer an informed assessment.

 Thinking about which referee to nominate?
-Five tips for applicants
+Six tips for applicants

 1. Ask your referees before nominating them.